Label-Free Concept Drift Assessment for Reliable AI in Emerging Wireless Applications: Related work

 \subsubsection{Window-based distribution methods}

-These techniques detect drift by comparing data distributions across time windows.
-A classic example is Adaptive Windowing (ADWIN)~\cite{adwin-cmp}, which maintains a sliding window and automatically shrinks or grows it to keep old and new data statistically consistent.
-Many later detectors build on this idea, such as the STEPD~\cite{stepd-cmp} method with fixed-size reference and test windows.
-However, a challenge is setting the parameters and window size or detection sensitivity since too small a window may over-react to noise, while too large a window may delay detection.
+These compare data distributions across time windows.
+Adaptive Windowing (ADWIN)~\cite{adwin-cmp} maintains a sliding window that grows or shrinks to keep old and new data statistically consistent, and later detectors such as STEPD~\cite{stepd-cmp} use reference and test windows.
+Their challenge is window sizing: too small windows over-react to noise, too large a windows delay detection.